-Before starting on the construction of a rooftop deck, make sure the design of the deck meets all local building codes and the plans have been approved by the owner of the building and any local regulatory agencies.
+Before starting the construction of a rooftop deck, make sure the design of the deck meets all local building codes, and the plans have been approved by the owner of the building and any local regulatory agencies.

-Safety is an important consideration when planning and designing a rooftop deck, particularly if children will be allowed access.
+Safety is important when planning and designing a rooftop deck, particularly if children are allowed access.
 This includes making sure the handrails are very sturdy, and the height of the handrails and spacing of balusters is up to code.

 Rooftop Deck Foundation